-- Abstract: This paper studies how regional shocks spill over across U.S. local markets through intra-firm market networks and explores how such spillovers reshape household welfare across regions.
-We link data on barcode-region-level prices and quantities with producer-level information to exploit variation in firms' initial exposure to differential drops in local house prices in the 2007-09 recession.
-We show that a firm's local sales decrease in response to not only direct negative local demand shock but also indirect negative local demand shocks originating in its other markets.
-Intra-firm cross-market spillover effects arise mainly from product creation and destruction, whereas direct local shock operates through the sales of continuing products.
-Spillover effects occur because (i) firms replace products that have higher value---sales per product, unit price, and organic sales share---with lower-value ones in response to negative demand shocks, and (ii) such product replacements are synchronized across many markets within each firm.
-Counterfactual analysis using an estimated multi-region model with endogenous quality adjustments by firms shows that the intra-firm spillover effect serves as a redistributive mechanism across local markets and mitigates the quality-adjusted regional consumption inequality by 8 to 29 percent.
+Abstract: We study how regional shocks spill over across US local markets through intra-firm market networks and explore how such spillovers reshape household welfare across regions.
+We identify spillovers by linking data on barcode-region-level prices and quantities with producer-level information and by exploiting variation in firms' exposure to sudden differential drops in local house prices.
+We find that a firm's local sales decrease in response to a direct negative local demand shock and do so more strongly to indirect negative demand shocks originating in its other markets.
+The intra-firm cross-market spillover effects occur because (i) firms replace higher-value products---higher sales per product, unit price, and organic sales share---with lower-value products in response to negative demand shocks, and (ii) such product replacements are synchronized across markets within each firm.
+Counterfactual analysis using multiregion model with endogenous quality adjustment shows that our channel generates a novel and economically sizable regional redistribution effect during the Great Recession.

-- Abstract: We study the business cycle with a Translog production function.
-We empirically identify a complementarity between labor and energy that leads to procyclical returns to scale, which is not compatible with the tightly parameterized production function commonly used in the literature (Cobb-Douglas and CES).
-We therefore propose a flexible Translog production function that not only features complementarity-induced procyclical returns to scale but is also consistent with a balanced growth path.
-A simple calibrated business cycle model with the proposed production function generates strikingly data-consistent dynamics following demand shock without relying on either nominal rigidities or countercyclical markups.
-First, the model features procyclical real wage, investment, and capital with respect to demand-side shock.
-Second, it produces a stronger amplification effect with respect to both supply-side and demand-side shocks than the model without complementarity.
-Third, our model calibrated with micro-consistent Frisch elasticity generates sizable labor fluctuation comparable to that generated by conventional neoclassical model with macro-consistent Frisch elasticity.
-Finally, under certain parametrization, our model features indeterminancy.
+Abstract: We study a business cycle with a Translog production function.
+We empirically identify a complementarity between labor and energy that leads to procyclical returns to scale, which is not compatible with the tightly parameterized production functions commonly used in the literature (Cobb-Douglas and CES).
+We---therefore---propose a flexible Translog production function that not only features complementarity-induced procyclical returns to scale but is also consistent with a balanced growth path.
+A simple calibrated business cycle model with the proposed production function generates data-consistent dynamics following demand shocks without relying on either nominal rigidities or countercyclical markups.

-with Jung Yi Hong, Jae Won Lee, and Yeji Sung
+with Jung Yi Hong (Handong Global U), Jae Won Lee (U of Virginia), & Yeji Sung (Columbia)